WebLeash/node_roller/README.md

-# insaas-ami-build
+# Node Roller

 ## The gitlab pipeline will

-* Set default region to AWS eu-west-2.
-London
+* Set default region in AWS.
 * Pull in the pre-configured runner
 * call the launcher script.
 (Runs poetry and creats a virt env with deps).
 * Launcher script initialises the AWS environment config.
 (AWS KEYS from secret storage.
 Not Vault)